Derangements in Subspace Actions of Finite Classical Groups: Nearly regular semisimple elements

 To finish the proof for $GL(n,q)$, we sketch an argument that $\sigma$ (the variance of $D$) is finite, and bounded independently of $n$ and $q$.
 It is convenient to define Observe that the expected value of $D(D-1)$ is We know from Lemma \ref{set1incycle} that $F(u,1)=\frac{1}{1-u}$ and that the coefficient of $u^n$ in $\frac{d}{dt}F(u,t)_{t=1}$ is bounded by a constant independent of $n,q$ (this was the computation of the mean of $D$).
 Combining this with an analysis of the first and second derivatives of $S(u,t,d)$ at $t=1$ (using part 2 of Lemma \ref{Euleridentity}) proves the result.
 The essential point (as in the computation of the mean of $D$) is that the coefficient of $t^d$ in $S(u,t,d)$ vanishes.

 For the case of the unitary groups, one sees that the generating function for the random variable $D$ on $U(n,q)$ in the variable $t$ is the coefficient of $u^n$ in

-For the case of the symplectic groups, one sees that the generating function for the random variable $D$ on $Sp(2n,q)$ in the variable $t$ is the coefficient of $u^n$ in where $f=1$ if the characteristic is even and $f=2$ if the characteristic is odd.
-The orthogonal groups are similar.
+For the case of the symplectic groups, one sees that the generating function for the random variable $D$ on $Sp(2n,q)$ in the variable $t$ is the coefficient of $u^n$ in where $f=\gcd(q-1,2)$.

+To write down the generating functions for the random variable $D$ on the orthogonal groups, we first consider the case of even dimensional orthogonal groups in even characteristic (note that odd dimensional orthogonal groups in even characteristic are isomorphic to symplectic groups).
+The sum of the generating functions for the random variable $D$ on $O^+(2n,q)$ and $O^-(2n,q)$ is the coefficient of $u^n$ in The difference of the generating functions for the random variable $D$ on $O^+(2n,q)$ and $O^-(2n,q)$ is the coefficient of $u^n$ in Knowing the sum and difference of the generating functions of the random variable $D$ on $O^+(2n,q)$ and $O^-(2n,q)$ allows one to solve for the generating functions of $D$ on each of $O^+(2n,q)$ and $O^-(2n,q)$.

+Next we treat the case of odd characteristic orthogonal groups.
+The sum of the generating functions for the random variable $D$ on $O^+(n,q)$ and $O^-(n,q)$ is the coefficient of $u^n$ in The difference of the generating functions for the random variable $D$ on $O^+(n,q)$ and $O^-(n,q)$ is the coefficient of $u^n$ in As in the case of even characteristic, knowing the sum and difference of the generating functions of $D$ on $O^+(n,q)$ and $O^-(n,q)$ allows one to solve for the generating functions of $D$ on each of $O^+(n,q)$ and $O^-(n,q)$.

-What makes these generating functions tractable is that they involve many products.
+What makes all of the above generating functions tractable is that they involve many products.
 To compute the mean of $D$ it is feasible to use the product rule to differentiate it with respect to $t$ and then set $t=1$.
 To carry out the program as for $GL$, one uses Lemma \ref{set1incycle}, \ref{Euleridentity}, and the expressions for $\tilde{N}(q;d)$, $\tilde{M}(q;d)$, $N^*(q;d)$, and $M^*(q;d)$ in Subsection \ref{polyenum}.
 The computation of the variance of $D$ runs along the same lines. \end{proof}